InnoDB tables use row-level locking so that

 SELECTstatements that are waiting for a table after a specific number of write locks to the table occur (for example, for insert operations).
 This permits read locks after a certain number of write locks.

-DELAYED is deprecated, and will be removed in a
+INSERT DELAYEDis deprecated, and will be removed in a future release.
+Use

 Splitting table contents into separate tables may help, by allowing queries to run against columns in one table, while updates are confined to columns in a different table.